-The Company is committed to focusing on the commercial activities and growing revenues in 2020.
-The key efforts supported at this time for the Company's product development pipeline is through business development activities, and will continue discussions around advancing Topiramate XR and Oxcarbazepine XR to meet the requirements of Health Canada.
+The Company is committed to focusing on the commercial activities and growing revenues in 2022.
+Aequus continues to explore new products for development and is currently seeking a third-party partner prior to continuing the development of Topiramate XR and Oxcarbazepine XR.
 An overview of the Company's product development pipeline is provided below.
-At this time, the Company does not expect to progress AQS1301, a once-weekly transdermal formulation of aripiprazole, in 2020.
+As of the date of this annual information form, the Company has de-prioritized the development of AQS1303, a morning sickness medication.